 Amit was enrolled in the Satya Bharti School, Surakhpur, Haryana in 2009 by his father.
-Initially a slow learner, Amit gradually started to explore his talents with support from his teachers.
+Amit started to explore his talents with support from his teachers.
 He performed well, not only in academics, but also in sports and co-curricular activities.

 Now an alumni of Satya Bharti School, Amit performed excellently in his qualifying exams for the Indian Army and has been selected.
 He is currently undergoing training in Bhubaneshwar, Odisha.